 Simple English definitions for legal terms

-Read a random definition: same offense
+Read a random definition: Federal Aviation Regulation

 A naturalization court is a court that used to have the power to decide if someone who was not born in the United States could become a citizen.
 However, this type of court does not exist anymore.
 Now, only the Attorney General can make someone a citizen.
 If someone is denied citizenship, they can ask a federal district court to review the decision.
 Once someone is approved to become a citizen, they have to take an oath of allegiance.
 This can be done by the Attorney General, a federal district court, or a state court.
 Naturalize means to give someone who was not born in the United States citizenship.